anveshmuppeda/aws/gen-ai/final.md

 • Word-based tokenization: text is split into individual words
 • Subword tokenization: some words can be split too (helpful for long words…)

+Top P represents the percentage of most likely candidates that the model considers for the next token.
+Choose a lower value to decrease the size of the pool and limit the options to more likely outputs.
+Choose a higher value to increase the size of the pool and allow the model to consider less likely outputs

+Questions Doubts:
+Supervised Unsupervised and self supervised